 Note: Lawful Permanent Residents (LPR) of the United States are not required to have a visa.

 If you do not possess the correct visa, or if you have questions pertaining to your visa status or the appropriate visas for flight training, please check with DHS.
-If you are trying to obtain a visa from outside the U.S. call 603-339-0888.
-If you are in the U.S. and have questions about your status and/or permissible activities, call 800-375-5283.
-Click here for more information on visas.
+If you are trying to obtain a visa from outside the U.S., you can find contact information on the website of the

-You should notify the flight school in advance that you intend to start flight training because the flight school also needs to register online with TSA before you begin flight training.
-Additional information about flight school registration may be found here.
+You should notify the flight training provider in advance that you intend to start flight training because the provider also needs to register online with TSA before you begin flight training.
+Additional information about provider registration may be found here.

-If the flight school is already registered with TSA, it might be useful to bring all required documents and information for the application to the flight school and register there, as you will have to include training details on your application.
-This will allow the flight school to upload required documents to TSA and also to make copies for the flight school”s record-keeping requirements.
+If the flight training provider is already registered with TSA, it might be useful to bring all required documents and information for the application to the provider and register there, as you will have to include training event details on your application.
+This will allow the provider to assist you in uploading required documents to TSA and also to make copies for the provider’s record-keeping requirements.

-Visit TSA’s AFSP website at and create login account by clicking on “Create New Student Account” and following the instructions.
+Visit TSA’s FTSP website at and create login account by clicking on “Create New Student Account” and following the instructions.

 A user ID will be provided immediately after you submit the required information, and a password will be sent to you via email.
 Time may vary on receiving the password – possibly 24-48 hours.
 Follow the email instructions, including changing your password.